GusMuche/homebridge-zipabox-platform/README.md

 - [x] Check lux scale if correct
 - [x] Rewrite the parameter order to have something more clear and logic (sub division?)
 - [x] Manage possibility to have night mode with an alarm
+- [ ] Add PArameter for the wait reconnection ?
 - [ ] Add a method to force cache reset at startup > still a part of accessory will not be deleted (why???)
 - [ ] Complete the documentation example (full example with default parameter)
 - [ ] Reconnect to the box also if only noStatus is used